ibm-cloud-docs/bare-metal/eos-os-considerations-classic-bm.md

 To migrate workloads from CentOS, you can switch to a compatible OS distribution, or choose a different operating system.
 Compatible distributions include CentOS Stream 9, Rocky Linux 8 and 9, and RHEL 8 and 9.
 You can also migrate to a different OS such as Debian or Ubuntu LTS.
 Options when you migrate includes an OS reload, a side-by-side upgrade, or you can migrate to a new server.

 ### Ubuntu 20.04
-{: ubuntu-twenty-eos-bm-clasic}
+{: ubuntu-twenty-eos-bm-classic}

 Ubuntu 20.04 EOS date is 31 May 2025.
 Support for this software discontinues on 31 May 2025.
 After deprecation, clients can't download the software.

 For existing customers, upgrade to the latest version.
 For more information, see the [Ubuntu documentation](https://ubuntu.com/20-04){external}.

 ### Debian 11
-{: #debian-11-eos-bk-classic}
+{: #debian-11-eos-bm-classic}

 Debian 11 EOS date is 31 August 2026.
 Support for this software discontinues on 31 August 2026.
 On 31 July 2026, Debian 11 reaches its End of Marketing (EOM) and can't be downloaded.
 For existing customers, upgrade to the latest version.
 For more information, see the [Debian documentation]([https://ubuntu.com/20-04](https://www.debian.org/releases/stable/i386/release-notes/ch-upgrading.html)){: external}.

 ### Windows Server 2016
-{: #windows-2016-bm-classic}
+{: #windows-2016-eos-bm-classic}

 Windows Server 2016 EOS date is 12 January 2027.
+Support for this software discontinues on 12 January 2027.
+Windows Server 2016 reaches its End of Marketing (EOM) on 12 February 2026 and can't be downloaded.
 For more information, see [Overview of Windows Server upgrades](https://learn.microsoft.com/en-us/windows-server/get-started/upgrade-overview){: external}.

-No additional licensing costs are incurred to move to a newer software version when you use IBM’s License Included options.
-IBM Cloud® is governed by the Service Provider License Agreement (SPLA) with Microsoft.
+No extra licensing costs are incurred to move to a newer software version when you use an {{site.data.keyword.cloud_notm}} License-Included option. {{site.data.keyword.cloud_notm}} is governed by the Service Provider License Agreement (SPLA) with Microsoft.
 For more information, see [License Mobility Deployment Process](/docs/microsoft?topic=microsoft-microsoft-license-mobility-process).